japinol7/the-codemaster/README.md

 ## The CodeMaster.
 Nightmare on Bots' Island

-	The CodeMaster is a spin-off sci-fi mystery based on 1988 RPG platformer game Pac's Revenge.
+	The CodeMaster is a spin-off sci-fi mystery based on the 1988 RPG platformer game Pac's Revenge.

 	program: The CodeMaster.
 Nightmare on Bots' Island. name as a package: codemaster
 	version: 0.0.5